 We plan to continue to ordain ministers to empower people to take control of their own spiritual life.
 The ULC

 also fights for the rights of its ordained ministers to ensure that everyone has the right to religious freedom.

 The battle to ensure that people in all 50 states are allowed to become ministers never ends under the United

 Our ministry will continue to address same-sex marriage and fight for the rights of people to marry any

 individual they choose.
 Obergefell v Hodges was a major victory, but as we've seen in the past year, there are

 many people who want to chip away at the freedoms that were won.

 We hope to provide a voice to those whose freedoms are being violated, not only in the United States, but around

 the world.
-We would love to have you join us in our question for universal brotherhood, because it's only in our
+We would love to have you join us in our quest for universal brotherhood, because it's only in our

 togetherness that positive change can be achieved.